AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 10:00 p.m.
 EST: Polls close in Utah (Democrats only)

 11:00 p.m.
 EST: Polls close in California.
-Voting expected to end in Utah (Republicans only)
+Voting is expected to end in Utah (Republicans only)

 12:00 a.m.
 EST: Voting ends in Alaska (Republicans only)